 At Masseurfinder, we're proud to provide a venue free of homophobia where massage enthusiasts can find talented massage therapists.
-For nearly 15 years, we've been fighting to ensure that bigotry is not a factor in the decision to seek massage or to work in the bodywork industry.
+For more than 15 years, we've been fighting to ensure that bigotry is not a factor in the decision to seek massage or to work in the bodywork industry.

 When we founded Masseurfinder in 2004, workplace discrimination against LGBT individuals was legal in all 50 states and a majority of Americans stated that homosexuality was "morally wrong."
 Recent years have seen amazing strides in rights for our community, yet firing someone for being gay or trans is still legal in many places in the United States.
 A recent survey found, incredibly, that close to one third of adults still state that they feel uncomfortable doing business with non-heterosexuals.